submission guidelines (as of 5-20-2019) read to the bottom please

 Other important information

-- Due to a large number of submissions, please do not submit more than twice a submission period which will posted on the home page.
+Due to a large number of submissions, please submit only once a submission period which will posted on the home page.

 Payment for accepted work